prusswan/flapp/README.txt

 Double-clicking will 'use' an item or blessing (wielding a weapon, wearing armour, using a special item, or using a luck blessing).
 The items also have popup menus (activated by right-clicking on an item), through which they can be dropped, sold, or transferred to a cache.
+Occasionally you can select multiple items in a list via a Ctrl + Click, when appropriate.

 Abilities are shown in their 'affected' state: that is, their value after all bonuses and penalties are applied.
 Each of the six abilities has a tooltip showing how the score has